 For the Edison Awards, the Steering Committee receives and reviews each nomination, selecting only those they believe merit consideration for the Edison Awards.
 The applicants that are approved are put on a comprehensive ballot and sent to over 3,000 experienced senior business executives throughout the nation.
 The ballots are tabulated and the finalists are notified.

-Harry Epstein is currently the President of Quadrant Management Consulting and Managing Director of Quadrant Management Inc. based in New York.
-His focus at Quadrant is in the areas of strategic consulting, innovation, IP commercialization and the building of strategic alliances.
+Harry Epstein is currently the President of Quadrant Management Consulting based in Chicago.
+His focus is growth and innovation strategy and IP commercialization through the building of strategic alliances.

 Harry is actively involved with a variety of organizations across many industries.
 In addition, Harry serves on innovation and advisory councils for several major brand organizations.
 Harry frequently speaks in public in the areas of innovation, sustainability, renewable energy and packaging, and serves as a guest lecturer in academia.

 Harry has numerous published articles in peer-reviewed international theoretical physics journals and is an accomplished classical pianist.
 He was educated at Dawson College and McGill University in Montreal in math, physics, business and chemistry.
 He is married, has four children and is based in Chicago.

 Tim Fiala is a currently a senior vice president with global communications consultancy TEXT100 where he advises technology clients on developing differentiated messaging platforms that translate business strategy and vision into market leadership.
 He has developed award-winning integrated communications campaigns that work across paid, earned, social and owned media channels.

 Over several dozen years, his experience includes leading communications assignments for such industry bellwethers as Accenture, Alcatel-Lucent, HP, IBM, Intel, Lenovo, SAP, and Verizon as well as dozens of small to midsize technology firms and startups .